uphold/rest-api-examples/rest-api/javascript/authentication/client-credential-flow/README.md

-# Client credentials flow
+# Client credentials OAuth flow

-This sample project demonstrates how to authenticate in the Uphold API using the [OAuth 2.0 client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) flow.
+This sample project demonstrates how to authenticate in the Uphold API using the [OAuth 2.0 client credentials](https://oauth.net/2/grant-types/client-credentials/) flow.
 For further background, please refer to the [API documentation](https://uphold.com/en/developer/api/documentation).

 ## Summary